-The factory-fitted meter spacers are used for commissioning/pressure testing and are not suitable for continuous operation.
-If no meters are fitted, use the stainless steel spacers from the accessories range.
+The factory-fitted meter spacer is used for commissioning/pressure testing and is not suitable for continuous operation.
+If no meter is fitted, us the stainless steel spacer from the accessories range.

 The heat meter must have the following characteristics: